KhushiGilhotra/Pet-Emotion-Recognition-using-CNN-and-FSL/README.md

-# Pet-Emotion-Recognition-using-CNN-and-FSL
+# 🐾 Pet Emotion Recognition using Few-Shot Learning
 A deep learning project

-# 🐾 Pet Emotion Recognition using Few-Shot Learning

 ### 📌 Overview
 A deep learning project to classify *pet emotions (cats & dogs)* like happy, sad, angry, relaxed from facial images.